freenandes/prez/list/docs_design.md

 -->

 <!--
-- In this space
-- With these services + open source products
 - Why would we want to shape docs?
 - Why improve them?
 - Why would we care about docs 1st and software growth later?